Castelvill/SandstormBox/docs/Instructions.md

 **Parameters:**

 - id (string) - a name for the new event,
-- [loop] (bool) - if true, the new event will be executed in every iteration of the parent process.
+- [loop] (bool) - if true, the new event will be executed in every iteration of the parent process,
+- [override] (bool) - if true, the new event will override an existing event with the same id.

 ## end